 An early sticking point in negotiations to acquire Parramore Island had been plans for its ongoing stewardship.
 The owners preferred it to remain privately owned, whereas TNC, until then, had generally looked to hand off land acquisitions to an appropriate local, state or federal agency.
 (Great Dismal Swamp National Wildlife Refuge is an iconic example from this era.)

 In hindsight, this disagreement and delay proved to be for the best.
-By the time The Nature Conservancy assembled the Virginia Coast Reserve, it had grown and evolved into an organization prepared to make a long-term commitment to the Eastern Shore of Virginia.
+By the time TNC assembled the Virginia Coast Reserve, it had grown and evolved into an organization prepared to make a long-term commitment to the Eastern Shore of Virginia.

 As visionary as our TNC colleagues and partners were in 1970, no one back then could have fully predicted that, by putting down deep roots in the local community, we would also be an inspiration around the globe.
 But that’s precisely what has come to pass.